shelbierich/mitchell_photography/README.md

 ## Description
 ```
-I have created this website to show the amazing photography work of a friend.
+I have created a simple website to showcase the amazing photography work of a family friend.
+This site allows you to view some of the photos she has taken and you even have the ability to enlarge those photos with a simple click so you can take a closer look.
+I have placed an area to submit your name and email that will eventually allow you to actually submit your information so that she can contact you for any questions you may have.

 ```